Jean COCTEAU – Autograph poem in alexandrines – “Earth!”

 Earth !

-The smell of a port that smells above all human flesh
+The smell of a port that smells mostly of human flesh

-The port is an old vase where waves languish
+The port is an old vase where waves stagnate

-Dead there, jumping the wall too high from the dikes
+They died there, jumping over the too-high wall of the dikes

-And against us the wind the pirates are grooming
+And against us, the wind and the pirates are conspiring

-I want to finally know the bottom of my fatigue
+I want to finally understand the root of my fatigue

-That he wears a sailor rummaging his old joke
+Whether he's wearing a sailor's outfit, rummaging through his old joke

 Contact form